 Kaiji Ultimate Survivor is an anime that depicts over the top intense situations.
 Kaiji, the protagonist of this series, isn’t an archetypal hero–rather, he’s just like many other people in real life.
 The thing that sets him apart from others?
 He spends his days drinking and gambling which leads to huge troubles for him regularly!

-Kill la Kill was a major success for the production studio TRIGGER.
+Kill la take the life of was a major success for the production studio TRIGGER.
 The story is exaggerated, but it’s fascinating to see Ryuuko come into her own and how their microcosm of school politics reflects what happens in society as well when living fibres invade Earth by becoming vital tools in an ongoing battle for control of our planet!

 12. Mobile Suit Gundam SEED